-- Calculate ongoing maintenance and electricity costs so you can budget beyond your initial purchase.
+- Calculate the air purifier's ongoing maintenance and electricity costs so you can budget beyond your initial purchase.

 You can also compare clean air delivery rates (CADR), which we'll get into below.

-Some purifiers are better at filtering out certain types of pollutants than others.
-If your main concern is cigarette smoke, for example, you may need a different device than someone who lives with a zoo's worth of pets.
+Some air purifiers are better at filtering out certain types of pollutants than others.
+If your main concern is cigarette smoke, for example, you may need a different device than someone who lives with a lot of pets.

 If you're aiming for general air-quality improvement, look for a purifier, such as the Coway AP-1512HH Mighty, that performs well across the board.

-Most air purifiers are labeled with a clean air delivery rate (CADR), a metric developed by the Association of Home Appliance Manufacturers that helps consumers understand how effective a device is at filtering various particles in a specific room size.
+Most air purifiers are labeled with a clean air delivery rate (CADR) number, a metric developed by the Association of Home Appliance Manufacturers (AHAM) that helps consumers understand how effective a device is at filtering various particles in a specific room size.

-The Environmental Protection Agency (EPA) has guidelines for minimum CADR ratings by room size:
+The Environmental Protection Agency (EPA) offers these guidelines for minimum CADR ratings by room size:

 |Area (square feet)||100||200||300||400||500||600|